fromheten/hash-array-mapped-trie/README.md

 `hamt-poly` is a fork of [`hamt`](https://github.com/Jamesbarford/hash-array-mapped-trie).

+`hamt-poly` is a header-only library - just drop `hamt.h` into your project, and you're good.

 Most code is moved into a preprocessor macro, in order to achieve polymorphism, i.e. to be able to have keys of arbitrary types, rather than a hard-coded type such as `char*`.
 Thank you James for publishing your code, it was a real delight to find!

 ## Testing